safabio/spinal_cord_paper/scripts/README.md

 Contains the commands for the array jobs to render the markdown files.

+## Fig_3_plots.R

+Additional plots and code to inspect the data for Figure 3.
+Those plots are not incorporated into the markdown to prevent repeated rerunning the whole analysis.

 ## Fig_4_plots.R

 Additional plots and code to inspect the data for Figure 4, i.e. relating to the CSF-cNS neurons.
 Those plots are not incorporated into the markdown to prevent repeated rerunning the whole analysis.